Drug Information

 Thyroid function: This medication may make symptoms of an underactive thyroid gland worse.
 If you have thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Pregnancy: Methadone crosses the placenta and may affect the unborn baby of a mother who is taking methadone.
-Infants are often born smaller to mothers who have used methadone during pregnancy and they may also have long-term learning and behavioural difficulties.
-Infants born to mothers who have been taking methadone may experience life-threatening withdrawal symptoms after birth.
+Pregnancy: Methadone crosses the placenta and may affect the unborn baby of a person who is taking methadone.
+Infants are often born smaller to people who have used methadone during pregnancy and they may also have long-term learning and behavioural difficulties.
+Infants born to people who have been taking methadone may experience life-threatening withdrawal symptoms after birth.
 This medication should not be used during pregnancy unless the benefits outweigh the risks to the unborn baby.

 If you become pregnant while taking this medication, contact your doctor immediately.
 The body uses methadone more quickly during pregnancy, possibly resulting in withdrawal symptoms.